-Sommers Schwartz is proud to have received an endorsement from the Transportation Communications Union/IAM (TCU).
+Sommers Schwartz is proud to have been named Designated Attorneys for the Transportation Communications Union/IAM (TCU).

 Railroad Worker Injury